iamchinchan/iamchinchan/README.md

 - 🌱 I’m currently practicing full stack(MERN)
 - 👯 I’m looking to collaborate on BookBarn, my major project
 - 🤔 I’m looking for help with Servers
-- 📫 How to reach me: onlystudyanshul@gmail.com
+- 📫 How to reach me: goyaljatin344@gmail.com
-- 😄 Pronouns: ...
 - 💬 Ask me about
 - ⚡ Fun fact: ...